-TThe rehab mindfulness program we offer at Hope Rehab Thailand is unlike anything you will find elsewhere in the world.
+The rehab mindfulness program we offer at Hope is unlike anything you will find elsewhere in the world.
+Our program provides you with instruction on the theory behind this approach as well as how to use it in practice.
 Some powerful mindfulness practices have been developed locally, and one of these is Mahasati meditation which can be translated as ‘great mindfulness’.
 This technique is particular good for people in early recovery because it doesn’t require high levels of focus – it is the same technique that is taught to young kids here in Thailand.
 We also teach other mindfulness practices such as mindful walking, loving-kindness meditation, yoga, and tai-chi.
 You will be asked to keep a mindfulness journal to encourage you to engage in informal practices too (e.g. be completely present in the moment to enjoy the sunset from our balcony).

 The mindfulness program offered at our treatment center covers a comprehensive range of topics including: dealing with cravings, escaping autopilot mode, objectivity around thinking, mindful eating, developing self-compassion, and dealing with relapse triggers.
 These subjects are covered in our fun twice-weekly rehab mindfulness classes.

 One of the unique aspects of our rehab mindfulness program is we provide one-on-one coaching.
 This gives you the opportunity to discuss your development with an experienced mindfulness coach, and you will be given advice on how to apply this approach to your daily life.